ebuchman/blog/content/posts/velocity.md

 the structure of the payment system.
 Banks are fortunate enough in that their IOUs are broadly considered money by the rest of us.
-But even between banks, where payments are made in bank reserves (or historically, in gold), they seek to relieve the liquidity constraint for themselves.
-Of course, they can still fail spectacularly, as the historic events of 2008 demonstrated.
+But even between banks, where payments are made in bank reserves (or historically, in gold), they seek to relieve the liquidity constraint by maximizing velocity (read, "efficiency") of payments between themselves, making use of as little monetary reserves to support as large a set of transactions as possible.
+Of course, even banks can fall victim to the survival constraint, as the historic events of 2008 demonstrated.

+The banks have access to extremely high velocity structures within their payments network, clearing houses that save them trillions in payments.
-Banks seek to relieve their collective liquidity restraint by getting together in groups and netting out all their accounts receivable and payable between each other.
-They do this by creating clearing houses.
-This increases the velocity of money between them by an extraordinary amount.
-At the end of each day, all interbank payment obligations are netted out, and every bank makes a small payment to, or receives a small payment from, the clearing house.
-What if we could do something similar for businesses in general?
+In a clearing house, at the end of each day, all interbank payment obligations are netted out, and every bank makes a small payment to, or receives a small payment from, the clearing house.
+Doing so allows them to effectively settle much of their accounts payable with their accounts receivable.
+But what about the rest of us?
+Can we do something similar for businesses in general?

 In the earlier example from Wicksell, we sent whatever money we had back and forth to clear all the payments.